 This ice-cream is packed with flavours, and it is a combination of them that simply make love to each other – cinnamon, pistachio, almonds, and cashews are blended to make the nuttiest ice-cream on the planet – sweet, rich nuttiness of the nuttiest kind.

 The texture is delightful and smooth !
-Incidentally it’s cholesterol-free and sugar-free – and as if that weren’t enough, it’s Vegan at its super best.
+Incidentally it’s cholesterol-free and sugar-free (although this one does contain agave, considered safe for diabetics by the American Diabetes Association, see this link for more information) – and as if that weren’t enough, it’s Vegan at its super best.
 Try it and you’ll never look back.

 This is a taster from my forthcoming vegan ice-cream book.

 NOTE : You will need an ice-cream maker for this recipe.
-If you do not own one yet, the following link shows how to make ice-cream without an ice-cream maker : http://www.hintsandthings.co.uk/kitchen/icecream.htm
+If you do not own one yet, this link shows how to make ice-cream without an ice-cream maker.

 INGREDIENTS